phyuthwekhaing/phyuthwekhaing.github.io/_posts/2023-07-15-poisonous-fish-identifier-part-1-training-learner.md

 from fastai.vision.widgets import *
 ```

-The function below will download images with search term from duck duck go API.
-This API is a life saver for AI computer vision small projects like this since with this, downloading multiple photos is a breeze.
-The default is 200 photos, but you can adjust this number to download smaller or larger number up to 400 images when I tested out.
-Larger values give me some error message with "next" value so could be the API issue or the the library doesn't support larger numbers.
+The function below will download images with a search term from "duck duck go"(ddg) API.
+This API is a life saver for small computer vision projects using machine learning as with this API, downloading multiple photos is a breeze.
+The default is 200 photos, but you can adjust this number to download smaller or larger numbers up to 400 images(Larger values gave some error message with "next" value so could be the API issue or the the library doesn't support larger numbers).

 ```python